rhasanm/docker-bridge/README.md

 # docker-bridge
 DockerBridge is a versatile CLI application designed to streamline Docker operations with ease and efficiency.
+It empowers users to manage Docker Compose configurations, build Docker images, and securely push them to remote servers or registries.
+Whether you're orchestrating development environments or deploying production services, DockerBridge provides robust tools for seamless Docker integration and management.